 The church is also available throughout the week for visiting groups who wish to hold their own service of worship.
 Members of all denominations are welcome.
 It is open by appointment for visitors.

-For more information about our services or, to arrange a visit, or to book the church for your own service, please contact the Minister, the Reverend Kate McDonald.
+For more information about our services or, to arrange a visit, or to book the church for your own service, please contact the Minister, the Reverend John McCulloch.